albabich/grad_boot/README.md

 #### Details

-- Menu-items prises must be entered as quantity of cents (or for example kopecks)
+- Menu-items prices must be entered as quantity of cents (or for example kopecks)

 #### curl samples